 This increases both risk and hazard to the public.

-The vast majority of managed landfills, like Broadrock Renewables and Western Waste Mangement already incorporate the latest technological advances in landfill protection.
+The vast majority of managed landfills, like Broadrock Renewables and Western Waste Management already incorporate the latest technological advances in landfill protection.
 Leachate pipes collect the waste liquid that has seeped through to the base of the landfill.
 These pipes then transport the contaminated liquid into special containers, which are then collected by a hazardous waste transportation company for proper disposal.

 Proper lining of landfills is crucial to keep our groundwater safe.
 Tests in the middle east have shown that shredding solid waste material has helped the decomposition process, increasing the rate of biological degradation.
 Also, allowing the waste to compost for a week before covering with soil can improve results.